✔ The scheme can save you £350 on the cost of your home charging station

 If you want to see which model would be best for you, just check out our analysis of the nine best electric vehicle home chargers.

 If you already own an electric vehicle, or you’re thinking about buying one, have a look through this government guidance.

 Then scroll down to page 16 and fill in the application in Part A of Annex D, though watch out – you won’t qualify if you apply more than six weeks before the installation.

-When you’ve completed the application, look through this list of approved installers, decide which company you want to buy a chargepoint from, and send your application to that company.
+When you’ve completed the application, look through this list of approved installers, decide which of the best electric vehicle charging companies you want to buy a chargepoint from, and send your application to that company.

 The installer will claim the government’s subsidy on your behalf, so all you’ll have to do is pay the discounted rate.

 After that, you can enjoy all the benefits that come with having an electric vehicle you can charge at home.